noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 If this expression is an assert, this returns the assert expression and the optional message.

+### as_assert_eq

+#include_code as_assert_eq noir_stdlib/src/meta/expr.nr rust

+If this expression is an assert_eq, this returns the left-hand-side and right-hand-side expressions, together with the optional message.

 ### as_assign

 #include_code as_assign noir_stdlib/src/meta/expr.nr rust